 - salt for glass rims

-- Salt rims of glasses – see notes
+- Salt rims of glasses – see notessalt

-- Add tequila, Cointreau, lime juice, simple syrup
+- Add tequila, Cointreau, lime juice, simple syrup4 ounces tequila, 2 ounces Cointreau, 4 ounces lime juice, 2 ounces simple syrup

 - Cover shaker and shake for 15 seconds

 - Add extra ice to glasses.
 Strain and divide liquid between the two glasses

 - Add wine to each glass and place one wheel on the side of each glass2 ounces red wine, 2 lime wheels